Treats infections that are caused by bacteria. This medicine is a fluoroquinolone antibiotic.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have ever had an allergic reaction to ofloxacin or to similar medicines such as ciprofloxacin (Cipro®), levofloxacin (Levaquin®), moxifloxacin (Avelox®), or norfloxacin (Noroxin®).
-This medicine should not be given to children.
+You should not use this medicine if you have had an allergic reaction to ciprofloxacin or to another fluoroquinolone.
+Examples of other fluoroquinolones include levofloxacin (Levaquin®), moxifloxacin (Avelox®), norfloxacin (Noroxin®), and ofloxacin (Floxin®).
+Do not use this medicine together with tizanidine (Zanaflex®).

 How to Use This Medicine